vkayy/vkinematics/README.md

 - `2`: Single-threaded and brute force collision resolution.
 - Any other invalid option will default to multithreading.

-Also, not that the default `SPAWN_POSITION` is the centre of the window, but this can be modified also (ensure this is in terms of `WINDOW_WIDTH` and `WINDOW_HEIGHT`, as your objects may spawn out of bounds).
+Also, note that the default `SPAWN_POSITION` is the centre of the window, but this can be modified also (ensure this is in terms of `WINDOW_WIDTH` and `WINDOW_HEIGHT`, as your objects may spawn out of bounds).